microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/healthmonitoring-dictionary.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents a dictionary type that consists of key-value pairs.
+This resource is an open type that allows other properties to be passed in.

 ## Properties